helmholtz-analytics/heat/doc/source/tutorial_30_minutes.rst

 Operations
 ----------

-HeAT supports several mathematical operations, ranging from simple element-wise functions, binary arithmetic operations, and linear algebra, to more powerful reductions.
-In the following example we add a two matrices of same size.
+Heat supports several mathematical operations, ranging from simple element-wise functions, binary arithmetic operations, and linear algebra, to more powerful reductions.
+In the following example we add two matrices of same size.

 .. code:: python